Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: Bird's Eye View of the Problems and Their Solutions

 Here various ingredients play a role: the way in which tapes are encoded as $\l$-terms, the space optimizations of the abstract machine as well as the way in which sub-term pointers are organized.

-\end{enumerate} \end{enumerate} We now list the ingredients that allow us to meet the requirements for the three overheads. \begin{enumerate} \item \emph{Input representation}.
-Here the optional linear space overhead is achieved by \begin{enumerate} \item Using the Scott encoding of strings, which is also used in the standard enconding of TMs; \item Adopting a representation of $\l$-terms for which the Scott encoding uses variable pointers of size proportional to the size of the \emph{alphabet} $\alpone$ of the input string $\str$, rather than to size of $\str$ itself.
+\end{enumerate} \end{itemize} We now list the ingredients that allow us to meet the requirements for the three overheads. \begin{enumerate} \item \emph{Input representation}.
+Here the optional linear space overhead is achieved by: \begin{enumerate} \item Using the Scott encoding of strings, which is also used in the standard enconding of TMs; \item Adopting a representation of $\l$-terms for which the Scott encoding uses variable pointers of size proportional to the size of the \emph{alphabet} $\alpone$ of the input string $\str$, rather than to the size of $\str$ itself (which would occur if one would represent variables via textual names and enforce Barendregt's convention, or if one would represent $\l$-terms as proof nets or string diagrams).
 The actual representation is left unspecified, but for instance de Bruijn indices would do.
 This is discussed at the beginning of \refsect{moving}. \end{enumerate} If the input representation has a more than linear overhead (typically $\bigo{\size\str\log\size\str}$ for input string $\str$), the logarithmic size of sub-terms pointers is obtained by adopting a specific address scheme for the \SpKAM, what we call \emph{left addresses}.
 This is discussed in \refsect{lambda-addresses}. \item \emph{Work tape representation}: in this case the linear space overhead is achieved by totally disabling the use of data pointers in the abstract machine.
 The stack and the environments are then represented via contiguous cells, as strings, without linking the different cells via data pointers.
 This is discussed in \refsect{naive-kam} and it is unusual for abstract machines.
 It has the consequence of removing the sharing of data structures needed for time reasonability.
 As already mentioned, our \SpKAM shall be time unreasonable, with respect to the abstract cost model for time.